-Cardiff County and Vale of Glamorgan Music Service is a non-profit making joint-Council organisation which currently teaches over 8,000 pupils in 166 schools in Cardiff and the Vale, with over 8,000 involved in Music Development projects plus approximately 1000 pupils in 23 weekly Ensembles.
+Cardiff County and Vale of Glamorgan Music Service is a non-profit making joint-Council organisation which currently delivers tuition and projects to over 7,000 pupils in 166 schools in Cardiff and the Vale, with over 8,000 involved in Music Development projects plus approximately 1000 pupils in 21 weekly Ensembles.
 Over 95% of schools recently agreed that the Service has a positive impact on the quality of education in their school.

 Instrumental tuition available (according to school requirements, tutor availability and group viability - please contact your child's school about starting lessons):